Cloudsim

 • Print results when the simulation is over, where you will be able to display which cloudlet executed on which virtual machine along with how much time it spent in execution, its start time as well as its finish time.

-• Load Balancing of resources and tasks
+• Load balancing of resources and tasks across cloud infrastructures

-• Task scheduling and its migrations
+• Task scheduling and handling migrations to optimize system performance

 • and many more.